stcase/Wingspan/README.md

 - Better handling of config file when type checking
 - Get match test data for WAITING, READY, and REMINDER
 - Get test data for a matches object with a completed match
-- Filter highest score stats on channel
 - Automatically capture games names from tcp https://dpkt.readthedocs.io/en/latest/print_http_requests.html
-- Stats is only counting currently monitored matches, not all matches monitored

 ## References
 Steam